eleonorsrr/MeteotrAPP/README.md

 MeteotrAPP offers two distinct modes for generating chord progressions:

 ### 🌍 Automatic Mode
-In this mode, users can immediately search for a city using the search bar.
-Once a city is selected and the **Go** button (or the Enter key) is pressed, the app fetches real-time weather data using the **OpenWeather API**.
+In this mode, users can immediately search for a city using the search bar or flying around the world and clicking on the perfect city to get inspired.
+Once a city is selected, the app fetches real-time weather data using the **OpenWeather API**.
 The detected weather condition will:

 - Highlight the corresponding **weather button**.
 - Change the background to reflect the weather.
-- Generate a **random chord progression** based on the relevant scale.
+- Generate a **random scale** based on the scale type associated with it.

 For example, if the searched city has a **clear sky**, a random progression from the **Major Scale** (e.g., D Major) will be suggested.